Start page

 Having occupied an area rich in deposits of copper ore, the Anglo-Saxons received an economic advantage overpopulation of the Pontic region and, consequently, political domination.
 Over time, they stood at the head of the mingled Alans Union (for details see the Section Alans – Angles – Saxons).

-During the Great Migration, this part of the Anglo-Saxons, known in history as the Alans, together with other Germanic tribes set off on a long trek through Europe and after a short time, they found themselves in Spain.
-These events are described in detail by contemporary historians.
-However, the mass movement of the Anglo-Saxon had not been observed by historians since it was not so dramatic and stretched on for several centuries.
+During the Great Migration, this part of the Anglo-Saxons, known in history as the Alans, with other Germanic tribes set off on a long trek through Europe and after a short time, they found themselves in Spain.
+These events are described in detail by contemporarys, however, the mass movement of the Anglo-Saxons had not been observed by historians since it was not so dramatic and stretched on for several centuries.

 Anglo-Saxon place names in Eastern Europe

-On the map, the most part of settlements of Anglo-Saxon origin are marked with dark-red points.
-The settlements of Markovo, Markino and similar have purple color.
+On the map, most of the dwelling sites of Anglo-Saxon origin are marked with dark red points.
+The settlements of Markovo, Markino, and similar have purple color.
 Hydronyms are marked in blue.

 The ancestral home of the Anglo-Saxons is colored red, blue is the territory of the Sosnica culture, the green is the territory of the Rostov-Suzdal principality.
 Sarmatia is marked in yellow.

-Nevertheless, a significant number of Anglo-Saxons remained in Eastern Europe, and this fact has historical evidence.
-In 970 the Byzantine Emperor John I Tzimisces (969 -976) had sent via ambassadors a message to the Kyiv prince Svyatoslav (964 – 972), where wrote:
+Nevertheless, many Anglo-Saxons remained in Eastern Europe, and this fact has historical evidence.
+In 970 the Byzantine Emperor John I Tzimisces (969 -976) sent via ambassadors a message to the Kyiv prince Svyatoslav (964 – 972), where:

-It is clear that we are talking about Prince Igor, martyred by the hands of the Slavic tribe Drevlians inhabiting the Anglo-Saxon area at that time.
-In this regard, the origin of the ethnonym "Drevlians" can be output from the name of a well-known Germanic tribe Turvin (YAYLENKO V.P., 1990: 116), but I think that the tribe got its name after the murder of Igor from OE. dreawian “to punish”.
+Here we mean Prince Igor, martyred by the hands of the Slavic tribe Drevlians inhabiting the Anglo-Saxon area at that time.
+In this regard, the origin of the ethnonym "Drevlians" can be from the name of a well-known Germanic tribe Turvin (YAYLENKO V.P., 1990: 116), but I think that the tribe got its name after the murder of Igor from OE. dreawian “to punish”.
 A derivative of it dreawl “punisher” could exist, since there was an OE dræwel as part of a word meaning "hot iron".

 As shown by the analysis of Anglo-Saxon toponymy in Eastern Europe, the Anglo-Saxons settled on a vast expanse from the banks of the Dnieper to the Volga in the east and to the city of Veliky Novgorod in the north, which can be associated with the city of Novietun, mentioned by the Jordan (see. section Slavs: Territory, Dialectal Split).
-In this case, the Mursiano lake can not be anything other than the Ilmen lake which bank on Veliky Novgorod is located.
-The name of the lake, apparently, has Anglo-Saxon origin – OE murcian "to complain, care".
+In this case, Lake Mursiano can not be anything other than Lake Ilmen on which bank the Veliky Novgorod is located.
+The name of the lake has Anglo-Saxon origin – OE murcian "to complain, care".

 The highest density of Anglo-Saxon toponyms is observed on the territory of the former Vladimir-Suzdal principality.
 From time immemorial, these places were inhabited by Finno-Ugric tribes, and at the end of the first millennium AD Slavs advanced here too, and a hundred years later the Rostov-Suzdal principality suddenly emerged here, which quickly seized the leadership from Kyiv.
 Even Russian historians are amazed at this.
 In particular, V.O.
-Klyuchevsky wrote that there is no clear answer to the question of where from the new Upper Volga Rus grew up (KLUCHEVSKIY V.O.
+Klyuchevsky wrote that there is no clear answer to the question of where the new Upper Volga Rus grew up (KLUCHEVSKIY V.O.
 1956: 272).
-If, however, to agree that the most ancient towns of this region were founded by the Anglo-Saxons, it must be assumed that just they were who laid the foundations of statehood here, uniting under their domination disparate native tribes.
-However, during the heyday of the Vladimir-Suzdal principality, the Anglo-Saxons, apparently, were already fully assimilated by a larger local population.
+Agreeing that the Anglo-Saxons founded most ancient towns of this region, it must be assumed that just they were who laid the foundations of statehood here, uniting under their domination disparate native tribes.
+However, during the heyday of the Vladimir-Suzdal principality, the Anglo-Saxons were already fully assimilated by a larger local population (in detail see Anglo-Saxons at Sources of Russian Power).

 The fact that the Anglo-Saxons stayed in their ancestral home before the arrival of the Slavs here is confirmed by some English-Slavic lexical matches: